This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 2. An on-campus written essay.

-Both will be conducted with the First Nations Education doctoral admission committee.
-Both the interview and essay portions of the admissions process will take place in-house on the UW Green Bay campus.
-The committee will notify applicants with regard to the scheduling of dates and times.
+Both the interview and essay portions of the admissions process will take place in-house on the UW Green Bay campus and be conducted by the First Nations Education doctoral admission committee.
+The committee will notify applicants with regard to the scheduling of dates and times to complete this step.

 Introduction to Indigenous Education